 Double degree programme

 Are you looking for an extra challenge?
-Or are you not yet sure what you want to study?
-Don’t worry.
 You can choose to do two degrees at the same time.
-At the University of Twente you can choose a double degree in Technical Computer Science and Applied Mathematics, or in Applied Mathematics and Applied Physics.
+At the University of Twente you can study a double degree of Applied Mathematics with Technical Computer Science or Applied Physics.

 Will you become an inspiring mathematics teacher?

 Do you want to get young people excited about mathematics?
 The Applied Mathematics Bachelor offers excellent possibilities for becoming a mathematics teacher.
-To do this, you can follow the educational branch of the Applied Mathematics Bachelor.
-This way you will not only become well-versed in your subject matter, but you will also acquire didactical skills.
-With an education-focused Bachelor's degree, you will be qualified to teach at secondary schools, having the required second-degree teaching certificate.
+To do this, you can follow the Applied Mathematics Bachelor.
+This way you do not only become well-versed in your subject matter, but you also acquire didactical skills.
+With an education-focused Bachelor's degree, you are qualified to teach at secondary schools, having the required second-degree teaching certificate.
 If you want to teach the upper levels of havo and vwo as well, you need a first-degree teaching qualification.
 To obtain this, you can complete the Science Education and Communication Master's programme at the University of Twente.
 If you already have an Educational Bachelor's degree, you can get a first-degree teaching certificate with the Master's in Applied Mathematics as well.

 In modern society, sometimes without even realizing it, we are surrounded by things that could not exist without mathematics.
 Just think of mobile communication, GPS, electronics in cars and data security protocols.
 Mathematics also plays an important role in issues of sustainability and in the healthcare sector.